Matej-ch/yii2-page-guide/README.md

 Usage
 -----
-You can access index and form for creation with
+Access index and form for creation of rules with

 ```php
 {key_of_module_you_use_in_web.php}/page-guide/index
 ```
 #### 1. Create new set of rules

-insert url into first input
+Insert url on your yii web page into first input

 Press button go to page that opens url in new window